Cheryl Dunye: Janine (1990)

-"(Experimental documentary, 1990) The story of a black lesbian's relationship with a white, upper middle class high school girl."
+Before Cheryl Dunye became a household name, she first blurred the lines between fact and fiction with the short film "Janine"(Experimental documentary, 1990) The story of a black lesbian's relationship with a white, upper middle class high school girl."
 This experimental documentary follows Dunye's narration of her friendship with a high school classmate, Janine Sorelli.
 Dunye describes her crush on Janine that spanned from 9th to 12th grade.
 Dunye explains that Janine's wealthy middle class lifestyle made Dunye feel out of place and uncomfortable with her own identity.
 Their relationship ended after their senior year of high school when, after Dunye came out to Janine as gay, Janine's mother offered to pay for a doctor to "talk to somebody about [her] problems."
-Later in life, Dunye called Janine to catch up, but ended the conversation after Janine criticized some of their old high school classmates for having children despite being unmarried.

 Dunye describes her experience working on Janine as an external expression of her personal struggles.
 Dunye says, "The issues I raise in Janine aren't easy ones, and I struggle with them daily.
 Rather than internalizing them, I put them in my videos."
 As Dunye says when discussing Janine, she finds it important to represent herself in her work "physically and autobiographically," and states that her work has two goals: to educate audiences unfamiliar with black lesbians and their communities and to empower and entertain other black lesbians through representation in her films.

 She Don't Fade (1991)

 "(Experimental narrative, 1991) A self-reflexive look at the sexuality of a young black lesbian."
 This film follows the sexual pursuits of Shae Clarke, an African American lesbian.
 Clarke, played by Dunye, defines and readily demonstrates her "new approach to women."
+The Criterion Channel describes it as "A smart, hilarious, and self-reflexive look at the sexuality of a young black lesbian."Electronic Arts Intermix says "Dunye cleverly combines humour and storytelling to relay a tale of adventure and conquest within the realm of sexuality.